grafana/grafana/docs/sources/variables/filter-variables-with-regex.md

 Using the Regex Query option, you filter the list of options returned by the variable query or modify the options returned.

-This page shows #### Using regex to filter/modify values in the Variable dropdown
+This page shows how to use regex to filter/modify values in the variable dropdown

 Using the Regex Query Option, you filter the list of options returned by the Variable query or modify the options returned.